smartclean/smartclean.github.io/docs/vcs_bin_settings.md

 To configure this Solution, the following settings are available:

 Configure per Device (Internal Setting)
-1. Maximum Level
+1. Area remaining
-    - **Type:** Maximum Threshold
+    - **Type:** Minimum Threshold
-    - **Description:** This threshold represents the maximum level for the bin being monitored.
+    - **Description:** This threshold represents minimum area that is remaining in the Bin (i.e. how much empty it is.)
-    - **Criteria to create Work Order:** When the level of contents of bin being monitored reaches this threshold.
+    - **Criteria to create Work Order:** When the area remaining value reported by the Bin Sensor reaches this minimum value.
-    - **Outcome of Work Order:** Work Order will be created about the Bin getting full will be created for the Bin / Area that the Device is assigned to.
+    - **Outcome of Work Order:** Work Order will be created about the Bin getting full.